tomas-go/Quizlet-TextToSpeech/README.md

+# THIS BRANCH WILL BE USED FOR TESTING UPDATES.

 # Quizlet-TextToSpeech
 ## Overview
 This program uses python to go to a user requested Quizlet account page and web scraps all flashcard groups.